langur

 Use break to break out of a loop, and next to try the next iteration.

-These keywords apply only to loops (never to switch or given expressions).
+These keywords apply only to loops (never to switch expressions).

 loop value